perryrothjohnson/darkbeats/README.md

 # spacebeats

 This project was forked from [whalebeats](https://github.com/lizrothjohnson/whalebeats).
-We swapped out the drum samples with space sounds from [NASA](https://soundcloud.com/nasa/popular-tracks) and [ESA](https://soundcloud.com/esa/popular-tracks).
+We swapped out the whale sounds with space sounds from [NASA](https://soundcloud.com/nasa/popular-tracks) and [ESA](https://soundcloud.com/esa/popular-tracks).

 ## List of samples